What are you looking for?

 It’s great to bring your own reusable cup for coffee and tea, and you’ll even get a discount in chains like Costa and Starbucks if you do.
 But if you forget or are travelling light, Costa will recycle disposable cups from any brand.
 Bigmoose Coffee Co., just off Queen Streeet, sells ‘Moosejars’ – a cake in a jar where you get 50p back if you return the jar!

 Many bars and pubs have limited their use of plastic straws as part of the global Straws Suck campaign and iconic Cardiff brewery Brains joined the movement back in 2017.
-You can try an authentic taste of Welsh brewing at their pubs across the city, including the historic Goat Major near Cardiff Castle and The Dock with its stunning views across Cardiff Bay.
+You can try an authentic taste of Welsh brewing at their pubs across the city, including the historic Blue Bell near Cardiff Castle and The Dock with its stunning views across Cardiff Bay.

 6. SHOP WASTE FREE

 Farmers Markets are a perfect way to sample some local produce with low food mileage.
 Get a taste of Wales at Cardiff Market in the centre of the city, or at one of the popular weekly markets in Riverside, Roath, and Rhiwbina, as well as pop-up events including St Fagans and Cardiff University.
 Don’t forget to bring a reusable bag!

 8. EAT MEAT FREE